 You can pay in cash at one of our branches.
-You may need to fill in a paying-in slip.
+You may need to fill in a paying-in slip and we may ask you to provide proof of your identity.

 We can refuse to accept cash payments in if we have reasonable concerns about the source of the money.
 For example, this could happen if we ask you for evidence of the source of the money and you refuse to provide it.